Fossil Repository Integrity Self-Checks

-Manifest artifacts that define a check-in have two fields (the R-card and Z-card) that record MD5 hashes of the manifest itself and of all other files in the manifest.
-Prior to any check-in commit, these checksums are verified to ensure that the check-in agrees exactly with what is on disk.
+Manifest artifacts that define a check-in have two fields (the R-card and Z-card) that record MD5 hashs of the manifest itself and of all other files in the manifest.
+Prior to any check-in commit, these checksums are verified to ensure that the check-in checked in agrees exactly with what is on disk.
 Similarly, the repository checksum is verified after a checkout to make sure that the entire repository was checked out correctly.
-Note that these added checks use a different hash algorithm (MD5) in order to avoid common-mode failures in the hash algorithm implementation.
+Note that these added checks use a different hash (MD5 instead of SHA1) in order to avoid common-mode failures in the hash algorithm implementation.

-Every structural artifact in a fossil repository contains a "Z-card" bearing an MD5 checksum over the rest of the artifact.
-Any mismatch causes the structural artifact to be ignored.
+Every control artifact in a fossil repository contains a "Z-card" bearing an MD5 checksum over the rest of the artifact.
+Any mismatch causes the control artifact to be ignored.

 The file delta format includes a 32-bit checksum of the target file.
 Whenever a file is reconstructed from a delta, that checksum is verified to make sure the reconstruction was done correctly.